Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 Why Nitrate Matters Differently in Long-Course Triathlon

-At Ironman and 70.3 race intensity (typically 65 to 80% of VO2 max), the primary performance limiter shifts progressively from acute neuromuscular capacity toward oxygen delivery efficiency and substrate availability.
+At Ironman and 70.3 race intensity, the primary performance limiter shifts progressively from acute neuromuscular capacity toward oxygen delivery efficiency and substrate availability.
 This is exactly the zone where dietary nitrate has the most consistent performance effect.

 Published research on dietary nitrate and endurance performance (Lansley et al. 2011, Bailey et al. 2010, Hoon et al. 2014) consistently shows benefit at submaximal intensities: a 1 to 3% reduction in oxygen cost at a given power output or pace.
 At race intensities below lactate threshold, that oxygen economy improvement compounds over the duration of the event.